Entity-Based Evaluation of Political Bias in Automatic Summarization: Introduction

-We demonstrate substantial differences in summaries, especially for recent powerful generation models like ProphetNet~\cite{qi_prophetnet_2020}.
-To do this, we propose a computational framework based on political entities and lexical resources (described in Section \ref{sec:methods}), and apply it to an extractive model, \PreSumm \citep{liu_text_2019}, and abstractive models including \BART \citep{lewis_bart_2019}, \PEGASUS \citep{zhang_pegasus_2020}, and \ProphetNet \citep{qi_prophetnet_2020}.
-We find notable and consistent biases in the generated summaries, such as {\em increased emphasis of Biden's presence with the same article context} and {\em stronger associations of Biden with the administration}, suggesting systematically different model representations of the two politicians.
-When probing for the factors driving these variations, we observe that \emph{entity-centric} news articles, which heavily feature the original entity, lead to more dissimilar summaries upon replacement.
+We demonstrate substantial differences across four summarization models.
+The consistent biases in the generated summaries suggest robustly different model representations of the two politicians.
+Furthermore, \emph{entity-centric} news articles, those that heavily feature the original entity, lead to more dissimilar summaries upon replacement. {\bf We acknowledge that ``bias'' is an overloaded term;} in this paper, we use it to refer to {\bf significant differences with respect to entity representation.} {We do not endorse the interpretation that the summaries are ``anti-Trump/anti-conservative''.}

-Similar to the vast body of work on media framing \citep{entman1993framing,chong2007theory,niculae_quotus_2015,tan+peng+smith:18,guo_measuring_2022}, we reveal the differences in summaries for distinct political entities, which provides important evidence for researching the multiplicity of summaries.
-Our work also contributes to the growing literature on the biases in natural language generation \citep{sheng_woman_2019, liang_towards_2021, yeo_defining_2020, garimella_he_2021}.
-Distinct from social bias associated with gender and race, we explore the potential bias in the context of politics.
-Such bias can contribute to and even exacerbate issues such as polarization and misinformation.
-Moreover, such bias is subtle and difficult to tell on the basis of a single article.

-In summary, our main contributions are: \begin{itemize}[leftmargin=*,itemsep=-2pt,topsep=0pt] \item We conduct the first study on the political bias in automatic summarization. \item We propose an entity replacement approach to examine the bias in the representation of key political figures. \item We find consistent and robust differences such as increased emphasis of Biden's presence with the same article context and stronger associations of Biden with the administration. \end{itemize}
+In summary, our main contributions are: \begin{itemize}[itemsep=0pt] \item We conduct the first study on the political bias in automatic summarization. \item We propose an entity replacement approach to compare, model representations of key political figures. \item We find consistent differences, such as under-emphasis of Trump's presence with the same article context and more individualistic representation of Trump in relation to the administration.
+These variations reveal that summarization models are not neutral with respect to political entities. \end{itemize}

-{\bf We acknowledge that ``bias'' is an overloaded term; here we use it to refer to significant differences.} {We do not endorse the interpretation that the summaries are ``anti-Trump/anti-conservative''.}